fauu/Kamite/README.md

     # Whether to try to automatically narrow the region’s screenshot to just
     # text before OCR-ing it.
     # Note: The implementation of this function is currently very basic.
-It
+It may
-    #       might prove unhelpful in most cases.
+    #       prove unreliable in most cases.
     autoNarrow = false
   }
   ...
 ]
 ...
 ```

+“Manga OCR” and OCR.space engines should be viable here in at least some cases.
+However, they both work best when the screenshot they are provided with is
+narrowed to just the text.
+And since the current auto-narrowing algorithm is not
+very reliable, for now it might be best to create separate regions for each possible
+line count of the target text box (i.e., first region encompassing just one line
+of text, second region encompassing the first and the second line, and so on)
+and choose between them on the fly.

 See also: [Config](#config), [Visual novel / game text extraction](#visual-novel-game-text-extraction),
 [Alternatives for games](#alternatives-for-games).